-Uncheck 'Auto show the Home Screen' if you wish to keep this hidden.
+When No Documents Are Open' if you wish to keep this hidden.
 Checking 'Use Legacy "new Document" Interface' can be used to disable the new style New Document dialog and revert to the old one.
-Check 'Skip Transform when Placing' if you don't need to see the Transform bounding box to adjust the placed image scaling and check 'Use Legacy Transform' if you prefer to use the old style transform user interface.
+Check 'Skip Transform when Placing' if you don't need to see the Transform bounding box to adjust the placed image scaling.

 Only check the 'Beep When Done' box if you want Photoshop to signal a sound alert each time a task is completed.

 If you need to be able to paste the Photoshop clipboard contents to another program after you exit Photoshop then leave the 'Export Clipboard' box checked.
 Otherwise, I suggest you switch this off.
-When the 'Resize Image During Place' preference item is checked, if you use File $\Rightarrow$ Place... to place a photo in a document that is smaller than the placed image, the placed file is placed in a bounding box scaled to the dimensions of the target image.
+When the 'Resize Image During Place' preference item is checked, if you use File \Rightarrow Place... to place a photo in a document that is smaller than the placed image, the placed file is placed in a bounding box scaled to the dimensions of the target image.
 'Always Create Smart Objects when Placing' allows you to drag a Photoshop compatible file directly from the Finder/Explorer or from Bridge to place it as a new layer in an open document.